bennycode/diagram-dsl/README.md

 ## Add title

 If you want to have a title for your diagram, then you should have a title.
-Just instantiate your diagram object with a `String` variable:
+Just instantiate your diagram object with a `String` literal:

 ```js
 var diagram = new Diagram.DSL.SequenceDiagram('My Diagram');